PayFlexiHQ/plugin-woocommerce/readme.txt

 = Automatic Installation =
 * 	Login to your WordPress Admin area
 * 	Go to "Plugins > Add New" from the left hand menu
-* 	In the search box type __PayFlexi Installment Payment Gateway for LifterLMS__
+* 	In the search box type __PayFlexi Flexible Payment & Fast Checkout__
-*	From the search result you will see __PayFlexi Installment Payment Gateway for LifterLMS__ click on __Install Now__ to install the plugin
+*	From the search result you will see __PayFlexi Flexible Payment & Fast Checkout__ click on __Install Now__ to install the plugin
 *	A popup window will ask you to confirm your wish to install the Plugin.
 *	After installation, activate the plugin.
-* 	Open the settings page for LifterLMS and click the "Checkout" tab.
+* 	Open the settings page for Woocommerce and click the "Checkout" tab.
 * 	Click on the __PayFlexi__ link from the available Checkout Options
 *	Configure your __PayFlexi Payment Gateway__ settings.
 See below for details.